czhangy/UCLA-CS-Electives/CS/CS-M146/notes.md

     - The prototype of a cluster is the average of all points in the cluster
     - Algorithm:
-      - Alternately, updating the prototype and the cluster assignment
+      - Alternately updating the prototype and the cluster assignment

   - Problem Setting